GGP1/kure/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/GGP1/kure)](https://pkg.go.dev/github.com/GGP1/kure)
 [![Go Report Card](https://goreportcard.com/badge/github.com/GGP1/kure)](https://goreportcard.com/report/github.com/GGP1/kure)

-Kure is a free and open-source password manager for the command-line that aims to offer the most secure and private way of operating with sensitive information.
+Kure is a password manager for the command-line that aims to offer a secure (and private) way of operating with sensitive information by reducing the attack surface to its minimum expression.

 ![Overview](https://user-images.githubusercontent.com/51374959/160211818-b30efbfe-1f1e-44f6-9264-d6faa2f9c0ab.gif)

 ## Features

-- **Cross-Platform:** Linux, macOS, BSD and Windows supported.
+- **Cross-Platform:** Linux, macOS, BSD, Windows and mobile supported.
 - **Private:** Completely offline, no connection is established with 3rd parties.
 - **Secure:** Each record is encrypted using **AES-GCM 256-bit** and a **unique** password.
 The user's master password is **never** stored on disk, it's encrypted and temporarily kept **in-memory** inside a protected buffer, decrypted when it's required and destroyed immediately after it.
 The key derivation function used is Argon2 with the **id** version.
 - **Sessions:** Run multiple commands by entering the master password only once.
-They support setting a timeout and running scripts.
+They support setting a timeout and running custom scripts.
-- **Easy-to-use:** Extremely intuitive, does not require advanced technical skills.
 - **Portable:** Both Kure and its database compile to binary files and they can be easily carried around in an external device.
+- **Easy-to-use:** Intuitive, does not require advanced technical skills.

 ## Installation